-Maximize your supply.
+- Maximize your supply.
 It’s simple: dirty chambers make for dirty draws.
-You invested in a vaporizer for its unmatched health benefits (among other perks).
+You invested in a vaporizer for its unmatched benefits.
 Now all you have to do is get rid of the excess once in a while so you can keep total control over how far your legal herb supply lasts.
-By reducing the amount of post-vape material latching onto each fresh packed load, you’re increasing the good stuff and minimizing the shit you didn’t want in the first place.
-(Technically speaking, you’re increasing the active ingredients while minimizing sticky noxious byproducts that come along with it.)
+By reducing the amount of post-vape material latching onto each fresh packed load, you’re increasing the good stuff and minimizing the shit you didn’t want in the first place (technically speaking, you’re increasing the active ingredients while minimizing sticky unfavorable byproducts that come along with it.)

 - Smooth, unstrained draws.
 Don’t act like you don’t know what I mean.
 You got lazy and all of a sudden you’re using every muscle your neck has to offer to get a decent-sized draw.
 Vapes--especially dry herb and liquid tank vapes--clog up just like a pipe does, so you’ll want to keep it hard-hitting with a light cleaning here and there.
 This will up your vape’s convenience value while you’re out and about, and honestly just stop pissing you off.